Acupuncturist and Dao healing arts nerd.

-Rooted in ancient Daoist philosophy, the traditional Chinese healing arts views each of us as an energetic system.
+Rooted in ancient Daoist philosophy, the traditional Chinese healing arts views the totality of the Universe as an energy system.
+And each of us is an energetic system within that greater system.
 All aspects of being – body, mind, and spirit – are assumed to be interconnected, with each influencing and balancing the others.
-Likewise, we are also connected to, and impacted by, our external environment.
+Likewise, we are also connected to, and impacted by, the world around us.
 Imbalance among and between any of these aspects sets the stage for dis-ease.
 Unlike Western thought, which attempts to separate man from nature and disease from the individual, the Chinese healing arts emphasize a unified approach that treats the whole person.
-Three core principles guide my practice:
+Three core principles form the foundation for all of our work together.

 All aspects of being – body, mind, and spirit – are inter-related, inter-connected, and inter-dependent.
 Imbalance in any one aspect will necessarily affect all of the others.
 By treating one we treat them all.

 Illness results from internal imbalance.
 By understanding the relationships between the various aspects of being, and restoring internal balance, a skilled practitioner facilitates the healing process.

 The symptoms of imbalance are called the branch.
 The imbalance itself is the root.
 When the root is properly addressed, the symptoms simply cease to exist.
 Functional modalities always strive to find root causes.